Code-Institute-Submissions/Upon-Wonder/README.md

 ## Deployment
 This project was developed in Gitpod and then pushed to GitHub.
 To deploy the project the following steps steps were taken:
-1. Log in to GitHub.
+1. Log in to [GitHub](https://github.com/) and got to my [GitHub profile](https://github.com/Josefinekihlstrom).
-2. Select 'Josefinekihlstrom/MS1' from the repository list.
+2. Select [Josefinekihlstrom/MS1](https://github.com/Josefinekihlstrom/MS1) from the repository list.
 3. Select 'Settings' in the menu under the repository name.
 4. Scroll down to the 'GitHub Pages' section.
 5. Under 'Source', select 'Master' in the dropdown menu.